CyberHansel/JWT/README.md

 * delete signature part, cos we changes value to none, but leave second .
 * GET /admin/delete?username=carlos HTTP/1.1
 ## JWT authentication bypass via weak signing key
+Server has weak JWT signature that can be hacked with hashcat
 * Copy JWT and brute-force the secret:
 * hashcat -a 0 -m 16500 <YOUR-JWT> /path/to/jwt.secrets.list --show         #secret1 example secret
 * In Burp, JWT Editor Keys tab click New Symmetric Key, Generate and replace k parameter with secret1